jordansissel/sysadvent/2012/24/article.md

+# Day 24 - Twelve things you didn't know with Chef

 In this post, we will discuss a number of features that can be used in managing systems with Chef, but may be overlooked by some users.
 We'll also look at some features that are not so commonly used, and may